Learn to Code and Change the World! Join UWM’s Girls Who Code Club.

 No, but UWM’s College of Engineering & Applied Science is sponsoring EnQuest, an all-girl engineering summer camp.

-What feedback did you receive after the Spring 2016 classes?
-Students and parents overwhelmingly gave thumbs up to the inaugural session!
-We’re making tweaks to make the experience even better, but the following comment reflects much of the feedback: “I liked how we got to hang out with the same gender only and the lessons.
+- From a student’s perspective: “I liked how we got to hang out with the same gender only and the lessons.
 I got to learn a lot of new coding things and I also got to know a lot more people.”